rupalikale15/Traffic-Signal-Optimization-YOLO-RL/README.md

 Key references include works by Li et al. (2016), Wei et al. (2018), Arel et al. (2010), and Van der Pol & Oliehoek (2016) on reinforcement learning-based traffic signal control.

-## 👨‍🎓 Academic Note

-This project was developed as part of a **10-credit academic research project**, following standard research methodology and software engineering practices.

 ## 🙏 Acknowledgment

 I would like to thank my project guide and institution for their guidance and support throughout this work.